-Let’s take one more example to understand the impact of Inflation Risk
+Let’s take one more example to understand the impact of this risk.

-Ryan is working with an Investment Bank which pays him $100000 every year.
+Ryan is working with an Investment Bank, which pays him $100000 every year.
 He expects the company to increase his pay every year by 10%.
-In such a scenario his Projected Income for next five years is as follows:
+In such a scenario, his Projected Income for the next five years is as follows:

 Advantages of Inflation Risk

-- Major advantage of Inflation Risk is it results in more spending by the people as when prices are increasing; people prefer to spend more in present on goods and services which in the future will increase otherwise.
+- The significant advantage of Inflation Risk is it results in more spending by the people as when prices are increasing, people prefer to spend more in the present on goods and services, which in the future will increase otherwise.

 - A moderate rise in Inflation risk enables the business to increase prices that commensurate well with the increase in their input costs such as Raw material, Wages, etc.